BradNichol/nlapp/README.md

 # Project Overview

-A web app designed to solve the disjointed processes at my employer, Nutree Life Ltd, a manufacturer of protein bars.
+A web app designed to solve the disjointed processes at my employer, a manufacturer of protein bars.